DineroRegnskab/cypress-teamcity-reporter/.github/ISSUE_TEMPLATE.md

 ## Environment

-* What mocha-teamcity-reporter version are you using
+* What @dineroregnskab/cypress-teamcity-reporter version are you using
 * Version of NPM/yarn etc and Node.js
 * Version of teamcity (If Applicable)